Bhagavad Gita Chapter 11 Verse 10 Meaning

 Available in 16 languages

-This verse from Chapter 11 of the Bhagavad Gita highlights a practical insight: With numerous mouths and eyes, with numerous wondrous sights, with numerous divine adornments, with numerous divine weapons uplifted, such a form He showed.
+This verse carries the weight of lived truth.
+With numerous mouths and eyes, with numerous wondrous sights, with numerous divine adornments, with numerous divine weapons uplifted, such a form He showed.
+In the context of witnessing the totality of creation, preservation, and destruction in the Divine, these words illuminate the principle of divine awe from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team